 Subsidized insurance is available to TAs and RAs who are receiving a full 100% tuition benefit.
 They may hold both a TA and an RA position (with the total adding up to 100% tuition benefit) to qualify.
 The insurance is the same Student Health Insurance policy offered to all U of U students, as well as dental and vision insurance provided through Educators Mutual Insurance.
 Coverage for dependents is not subsidized.
-Rates and brochures are available at http://www.uhcsr.com/utah and https://emihealth.com/groupplans/refid/ugrads.
+Rates and brochures are available at https://emihealth.com/groupplans/refid/ugrads.